qmk/qmk_firmware/doc/keymap.md

 ### 4.2 Tap Toggle
 This is a feature to assign both toggle layer and momentary switch layer action to just same one physical key.
-It works as mementary layer switch when holding a key but toggle switch with several taps.
+It works as momentary layer switch when holding a key but toggle switch with several taps.

     ACTION_LAYER_TAP_TOGGLE(1)

 ### 4.3 Oneshot Modifier
-This runs onetime effect swhich modify only on just one following key.
+This runs onetime effects which modify only on just one following key.
 It works as normal modifier key when holding down while oneshot modifier when tapping.

     ACTION_MODS_ONESHOT(MOD_LSFT)

 Say you want to type 'The', you have to push and hold Shift key before type 't' then release it before type 'h' and 'e', otherwise you'll get 'THe' or 'the' unintentionally.
 With Oneshot Modifier you can tap Shift then type 't', 'h' and 'e' normally, you don't need to holding Shift key properly here.
-This mean you can realease Shift before 't' is pressed down.
+This mean you can release Shift before 't' is pressed down.

 Oneshot effect is cancel unless following key is pressed down within `ONESHOT_TIMEOUT` of `config.h`.
 No timeout when it is `0` or not defined.